vermaph/vermaph.github.io/README.md

   1.  for deep-diving the datasets and fishing valuable insights
   2.  automating reports to track the business health
   3.  building analytical frameworks to attack the business problems:

-        -Retail:    Building customer churn dashboard to identify the losing customers and improve customer loyalty
-        -Banking:   Building fraud strategies to identify high risk customers and segmenting customers for an experience proportional to                       their risk
+        -*Banking*:   Building fraud strategies to identify high risk customers and segmenting customers for an experience proportional to                       their risk
+                      Identify process gaps to reduce business losses

+        -*Retail*:    Building customer churn dashboard to identify the losing customers and improve customer loyalty

-        -Insurance: Identifying target segments of competitors
+        -*Insurance*: Identifying target segments of competitors

 Coming to programming, I am super comfortable in writing SQL-R codes.